WICG/view-transitions/cross-doc-explainer.md

 ## In a nutshell
 Documents declare that they support same-origin cross-document transitions, using a [meta tag](#opt-in).
-When a navigation between two such documents takes place (and has no cross-origin redirects in the middle), the state of the old document is captured, in the same manner as same-origin transitions.
+When a navigation between two such documents takes place (and has no cross-origin redirects in the middle), the state of the old document is captured, using the [same algorithm](https://drafts.csswg.org/css-view-transitions-1/#capture-old-state-algorithm) used for same-document transitions.
 When the new document is ready for the transition (i.e., when all render-blocking resources are ready), the new state is captured, and the transition continues as if it was a same-document transition, with the appropriate pseudo-elements.

 The new document can customize the style of the animation using the same techniques available for same-document transitions.